Foo-Manroot/foo-manroot.github.io/_posts/2018-07-21-activemq-ocsp.markdown

    |__________|    |__________|
 ```

-Although ActiveMQ has an option to set up a password, this only works globally, for every
+Although ActiveMQ has an option to set up a password, this only works globally for every
 probe on the system.
 This is just a measure to deny access to unauthenticated probes;
-but, what if we want to revoke only the permissions of just one producer?
+but, what if we want to revoke only the permissions of a single producer?
 Should we
 change the password and inform only the allowed probes about the change[^1]?
 Or should we
 write our own extension control access?

 This second option seems to be better, but still too complicated.
 Before starting to
 implement a custom plug-in, we should try to dive more into the configuration and
 documentation of ActiveMQ.
-After some time, we encounter an option using certificates.
+After some time, we find a viable option using certificates.
 The problem is that we need a way to revoke and add new certificates live, without
 restarting the broker.
 However, changing the revocation status of a certificate means
 changing the Certificate Revocation List (CRL), and this is not possible in Java without
 restarting the JVM.
 But there's still hope, as we could try to see of we could use an
 OCSP responder.
 This is not a very well documented feature on Java nor ActiveMQ (at least
-I couldn't find any useful information), thus this article.
+I couldn't find any useful information), thus this post.

 ## What is an OCSP responder?